csswizardry/nudge/README.md

    that—I just want Nudge to be a quick ’n’ dirty, cheap ’n’ cheerful first pass over the UI.
 For what it needs to do, Nudge is GoodEnough™ for now.
 More strict and stringent tools should be used if that’s what you require.
+3. **Remove Nudge from production.** Nudge will fill your stylesheet full of
+   crap: please make sure you remove Nudge before putting any CSS live.
+This will help performance, but will also ensure that your users never see any errors or breakages that your developers have missed.

 ## Usage